terlan98/blog/content/posts/java-on-ios/java-on-ios.md

 ---
-title: "\u2615 Java Everywhere: How to Run it on iOS Devices"
+title: "\u2615 Java Everywhere: Using Java in iOS Projects"
 description: "Ever wondered if you could use Java in your iOS app?"
 date: "2024-05-10"
 FRtags: ["ios", "java", "swift", "mobile"]